br0kend/react/docs/docs/optimizing-performance.md

 }
 ```

-If you're using Create React App, both `Object.assign` and the object spread syntax are available by default.
+If you're using Create Reacc App, both `Object.assign` and the object spread syntax are available by default.

 ## Using Immutable Data Structures